wnelis/SensorDrivers/README.md

 File BMEP280_rpi.py contains a class definition for the Bosch BMP280 sensor, as well as a class definition for the Bosch BME280 sensor.
 The latter driver also includes a method to retrieve the current dew point temperature, which is calculated from the current temperature and the current relative humidity.

 File BMEP280_esp.py also contains class definitions for the Bosch BMP280 and BME280 sensors.
 This version of the driver is adapted for an ESP8266 microcontroller and thus for use in microPython.

+### BME680.py

+File BME680_esp.py contains a class definition for the BOSCH BME680 sensor.
+It does NOT support retrieval of an air quality measure, it is effectively used as a successor of the BME280.
+It does include an optimised calculation of the calibrated temeprature and a calculation of the current dew point temperature.
+Floating point arithmetic is used, as it seems to be slightly faster, even on an ESP8266 which does not have an FPU.

 ### SHT31.py